Aidar5/nattoeng/docs/source/book/18_db/sqlite3_execute.rst

     In [4]: cursor.execute("create table switch (mac text not NULL primary key, hostname text, model text, location text)") Out[4]: <sqlite3.Cursor at 0x1085be880>

 SQL expressions can be parameterized - data can be substituted by special values.
-SQL expressions can be parameterized - data can be substituted by special values.
 Due to this you can use the same SQL command to transfer different data.

 For example, *switch* table needs to be filled with data from *data* list: